AkhiraChain/al-jabaal/docs/akhirachain-al-jabaal-architecture.md

 - Tokens are either burned or locked
 - A `MsgBurn` or `MsgLock` event is emitted to be received by the Relayer

 **IBC:** This module is also responsible for sending and receiving transactions to/from the IBC Module which facilitates communication with compatible Cosmos chains.
-This is how pegged tokens are transferred between the Ethereum - Cosmos Peg Zone and other Cosmos chains such as Sifchain where they can be used to swap, provide liquidity to liquidity pools, etc.
+This is how pegged tokens are transferred between the Ethereum - Cosmos Peg Zone and other Cosmos chains such as akhirachain where they can be used to swap, provide liquidity to liquidity pools, etc.

 ## IBC